opendxl/opendxl-databus-client-java/docs/_sources/Consumer-metrics-sample.rst.txt

 Consumer Metrics Example
 ------------------------

-This sample demonstrates how to get consumer metrics from the DXL Databus client by using a consumer in a running Kafka cluster.
-The type of metrics that can be obtained are the following:
+This sample demonstrates collecting consumer metrics from the DXL Databus client by using a consumer in a running Kafka cluster.
+The type of metrics that can be obtained are as follows:

 -  Consumer metrics associated to a clientId.
 -  Consumer metrics associated to a clientId and a topic.

-The example goal is to show ``Consumer`` metric values varying across time, so a ``Consumer`` instance is created and it must continuously consume records from Kafka.
-In order to provide these records, the example instantiates a ``Producer`` to keep on producing records to specific topics for the ``Consumer`` to consume from.
+The purpose of this example is to show ``Consumer`` metric values varying across time, so a ``Consumer`` instance is created and it must continuously consume records from Kafka.
+In order to provide these records, the example instantiates a ``Producer`` to continue producing records to specific topics for the ``Consumer`` to consume from.
 The ``Producer`` instance has only a helper role in this example so it is not covered in detail.